3901-5-09 Agent licensing and appointments.

 (1) An agent may surrender all or some of the agent’s licenses by submitting a form prescribed by the superintendent.
 If an agent is under investigation by the superintendent or the superintendent has issued a notice of opportunity for hearing under Chapter 119. of the Revised Code, the superintendent may not accept a surrender except for cause and as a resolution of allegations that the agent violated the insurance laws and regulations of this state.
 For purposes of this paragraph, an investigation shall include the review of any complaint made against or involving the agent.

-(3) The surrender of an agent’s license for any line of insurance voids all appointments held by the agent for that line of insurance.
+(3) The surrender of an agent's license for any line of authority voids all appointments held by the agent for that line of authority.

 (4) The superintendent shall notify each appointing company and agent when an agent’s licenses are surrendered.

-(5) A person who has surrendered a license or licenses and who wants to obtain a license as an agent will have to comply with the prelicensing education and examination requirements as if the person had never been licensed, if otherwise eligible and suitable to be an agent.
-This provision shall apply to a license previously surrendered even when a person still has a license of another type.
+(5) An individual who has surrendered a license or licenses and who wants to obtain a license as an agent must comply with the pre-licensing education and examination requirements as if the person had never been licensed, if otherwise eligible and suitable to be an agent.
+This provision shall apply to a license previously surrendered even when the agent still has a license of another type.

 (6) A person who has been granted inactive status may surrender all or some licenses if the person is otherwise eligible to surrender licenses.